 The Council has a duty to appoint a Data Protection Officer.
 The Council's Data Protection Officer is Drew Powell.

-If you have any queries about our privacy notices or would like to exercise your data rights or make a complaint, please contact the Data Protection Officer by
+If you have any queries about our privacy notices or would like to exercise your data rights or make a complaint, please contact the Data Protection Officer.
+You can do this by

 - writing to them at the address above

-If you are not happy with how we have handled your complaint, you have the right to contact the Information Commissioner's Office.
-You can raise your concerns about how we have processed your information or how we have responded to your request to exercise any of your rights in relation to your information:
+If you are not happy with how we have handled your complaint, you have the right to contact the Information Commissioner's Office to raise your concerns about how we have processed your information or how we have responded to your request to exercise any of your rights in relation to your information:

 - Write to them at Information Commissioner's Office